 The Creole functioned in an elitist structure, based on family ties.
 In its philosophy, economics and politics, European custom and modern thought were thrown out and, in their place, a strict, self-serving pragmatism was born out of the isolation and desperation that characterized Louisiana in her formative years.
 The earliest, tragic lessons of survival in Louisiana created a family-oriented world that would, for centuries, put little value in public education or public works and even in the rule of law.

-Creole Louisiana was a place where class, not race, determined social status, where rural life conformed to rigid disciplines, where human bondage created wealth, where adherence to the family business and tradition was paramount, where women ran businesses and owned property, where democratic ideals and individualism were held in contempt and where, until the 20th century, people spoke French and lived this way, separate from the dominant White-Anglo-Saxon-Protestant American culture.
+Creole Louisiana was a place where class determined social status, where rural life conformed to rigid disciplines, where human bondage created wealth, where adherence to the family business and tradition was paramount, where women ran businesses and owned property, where democratic ideals and individualism were held in contempt and where, until the 20th century, people spoke French and lived this way, separate from the dominant White-Anglo-Saxon-Protestant American culture.

 The Creole experience in Louisiana is a close cousin to Creole cultures world-wide.
 The nearest examples are found in the Caribbean: Cuba, Haiti, Guadeloupe and Martinique.
 The Indian Ocean holds: Réunion, Mauritius, Seychelles and Goa.
 In South America, the Guianas and Brazil are recognized as Creole countries.